-Train crashes in Taiwan, causing injuries, possibly deaths
+Train crashes in eastern Taiwan, killing 34, injuring dozens

-TAIPEI, Taiwan (AP) — A train partially derailed along Taiwan’s east coast Friday, injuring an unknown number of passengers and causing potential fatalities.
+A train partially derailed along Taiwan’s east coast Friday, injuring an unknown number of passengers and causing potential fatalities.

 The crash occurred near the Toroko Gorge scenic area around 9 a.m. on a public holiday.